wrybread/StreamTester/README.md

 This is a little Python script that monitors the Icecast or Shoutcast stream of Radio Valencia to check for dropouts.
 It logs the output to the console and a log file.

-It could of course be used for any other streaming media as well.
+It could of course be used to monitor any other streaming media as well.